+How did you get into this business?
 My grandmother saw that I liked to work with my hands.
 We didn’t have a lot of money, so she thought I should find a job right away.
 A week after high school graduation, I was in beauty school.

+What do you love most about your job?
 The challenge.
 There’s such a rush when you deliver something special that people really want, even if it’s something silly like hair color.
 What celebrity’s hair color is most requested?
 Since Sex and the City 2 came out, a lot of people are looking at Sarah Jessica Parker’s color again, because it’s a little bit more caramel-y and golden.
 For a more natural highlighted blond, I get a lot of Sienna [Miller].
 She’s a good represenation of the whole beachy feel without that kind of “extreme root” going on.

+Do you always think about how you’d color random people’s hair?
 Not when I’m walking down the street, but if I’m sitting on a plane or in a restaurant, I tend to do that.
 I have never approached anyone, because what if they’re really happy with what they have?

+How many different colors has your own hair been?
 Probably every single color—until I became completely satisfied with being a bleached blond, which has been about four years now.
 I get it done every four weeks.
 My colorist worked at another salon and I loved him, so I made him come here!